MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 App Center Crashes provides callbacks for developers to perform additional actions before and when sending crash logs to App Center.

 > [!NOTE]
-> You must set the callback *before* calling `AppCenter.Start()`, since App Center starts processing crashes immediately after the start.
+> Set the callback *before* calling `AppCenter.Start()`, since App Center starts processing crashes immediately after the start.

 ### Should the crash be processed?